Bliss (The Powerpuff Girls): Creation

-Characterization

 Design

 Bliss is taller and has a more developed body than the three younger Powerpuff Girls, with brown skin that is shades darker than would be described as a common tan, purple eyes, and cyan hair.
 Her dress is purple to match her eyes, much like her three sisters with their own signature color.
-Different from the other girls, her leggings do not reach all the way down to her feet, courtesy of her being wider and taller.
+Since she is different from the other girls, her leggings do not reach all the way down to her feet, courtesy of her being wider and taller.
 She also has a dark blue plastic headband (a so-called "alice band") that none of the others wear, featuring a fuchsia pink heart.

 Voice actors

 The character had a total of five English voice actors for different regions and fifteen overall for the film's original airing.

 In the American version, Olivia Olson, who is widely known as the voice of Marceline the Vampire Queen in Adventure Time, voiced the character.
 South African musician Toya Delazy who is one of the many actors voicing the character in different countries expressed that she was intrigued by the character and felt a connection to her due to their similar backgrounds, as Delazy explained that she too missed out on getting to know her three sisters due to being estranged from her father for many years.
 Alesha Dixon who voiced Bliss for the British version expressed that she was beyond excited about her role and loved voicing the character but that it was a hard job, explaining that this was due to the character's feisty personality and the fact that she had to do a lot of screaming while voicing her.
 She also stated that she watched the episode with her daughter Azura when it aired and that her daughter recognized her as the character.
 In the Arabic version the Fourth Powerpuff Girl is voiced by Nancy Ajram, a prominent Lebanese singer.
 In the French version, she is voiced by comedian Claudia Tagbo.